VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

 - Add [monitoring and alerting for vmauth](https://docs.victoriametrics.com/victoriametrics/vmauth/#monitoring) to control the load.
 - Write logs from untrusted applications to dedicated VictoriaLogs instances or clusters so that the unpredictable write load does not affect other instances.

-It is recommended setting the `-select.disable` command-line flag at `vlinsert` in order to disable search API.
+It is recommended to pass the `-select.disable` command-line flag to `vlinsert` in order to disable the search API.
 This will secure access to the stored logs in case an attacker has direct network access to `vlinsert`.

-For configuration examples using Bearer token, Basic auth, and mTLS see [these docs](https://docs.victoriametrics.com/victoriametrics/vmauth/#authorization).
+For configuration examples using Bearer tokens, Basic auth, and mTLS see [these docs](https://docs.victoriametrics.com/victoriametrics/vmauth/#authorization).

 ### Tenant assignment

 vmauth allows redirecting requests to different tenants based on the request path.
-Example vmauth configuration that allows insert requests with Basic auth authentication and distributes load between the configured `vlinsert` nodes for three different [tenants](https://docs.victoriametrics.com/victorialogs/#multitenancy):
+Example vmauth configuration that allows insert requests with Basic auth and distributes load between the configured `vlinsert` nodes for three different [tenants](https://docs.victoriametrics.com/victorialogs/#multitenancy):

 ```yaml
 users: